Schahrjar/RNUscanner/README.md

   [--samtools-path <SAMTOOLS>] \
   [--bcftools-path <BCFTOOLS>]
 ```
-It scans dozens of exomes per minute.
+It scans dozens of exomes per minute on a regular machine.

 To quickly screen results for samples having known pathogenic variants (assuming that VCF annotation is enabled, explained below) users could then run:

 ```bash
 grep -i "Pathogenic" -r OUTPUT_DIR/*.vcf